SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

 This application shows how to update the NWP or M4 firmware of a device via Wi-Fi by downloading an update from a remote HTTP/HTTPS server.
 The server can be run on a local PC(Apache server) or hosted on a cloud service like Amazon AWS or Microsoft Azure.
 Here's how the update process works:

-> **Note:** By enabling the `HTTPS_SUPPORT` flag in the `app.c` file, the same HTTP OTA (Over-the-Air) application can be used for HTTPS OTA.
+> **Note:** By enabling the `HTTPS_SUPPORT` flag in the `app.c` file, the same HTTP Over-the-Air (OTA) application can be used for HTTPS OTA.

 - **Connection**: The device connects to a Wi-Fi network and acts as a HTTP/HTTPS client.
 - **Request**: The device sends a request to the HTTP/HTTPS server for the firmware update file.
 - **Download**: The server sends the firmware file to the device.
 - **Update**: The device writes the new firmware to its memory and then restarts to complete the update.

-This process allows the device to update its software over the air (OTA) without needing a physical connection.
+This process allows the device to update its software OTA without needing a physical connection.

 ## Prerequisites/Setup Requirements